 Earlier we saw that perceptions led to internal emotions which were then expressed appropriately.
-Later we have seen that our perceptions work in with our beliefs to produce astonishing emotional reactions that are unique to the Christ-like Spirit-filled believer.
-On top of this we have a physical predisposition to certain types of emotional reactions and behaviours - covered in the first part of this chapter.
-Thus we can say that for Jesus and the Spirit-filled believer the steps are: 1.
-Perception of person or situation - ideally in the Spirit.
-2. Interaction of perception with belief system.
-3. Internal emotion generated.
-4. Interaction of internal emotion with physical predisposition.
-5. Expression of emotion outwardly.
+Later we have seen that our perceptions work with our beliefs to produce astonishing emotional reactions that are unique to the Christ-like Spirit-filled believer.
+In addition, we have a physical predisposition to certain types of emotional reactions and behaviors - covered in the first part of this chapter.
+Thus we can say that for Jesus and the Spirit-filled believer the steps are:

+- 1. Perception of person or situation ideally in the Spirit. - 2.
+Interaction of perception with belief system. - 3.
+Internal emotion generated. - 4.
+Interaction of internal emotion with physical predisposition. - 5.
+Expression of emotion outwardly.